alpa-projects/alpa/examples/opt_serving/README.rst

 This tutorial shows how to setup a serving system to serve the largest available pretrained language model `OPT-175B <https://github.com/facebookresearch/metaseq/tree/main/projects/OPT>`_.

+This tutorial is best to be read in its rendered version on the `Alpa documentation page <https://alpa-projects.github.io/tutorials/opt_serving.html>`_.

 Overview
 ========
 As a serving system, Alpa offers the following unique advantages:

+* **Designed for large models**: Cannot fit the model into a single GPU?
+Not a problem, Alpa is designed for training and serving big models like GPT-3.

 * **Support commodity hardware**: With Alpa, you can serve OPT-175B using your in-house GPU cluster, without needing the latest generations of A100 80GB GPUs nor fancy InfiniBand connections -- no hardware constraints!

-* **Flexible parallelism strategies**: Alpa will automatically figure out the appropriate model-parallel strategies based on your cluster setup.
+* **Flexible parallelism strategies**: Alpa will automatically figure out the appropriate model-parallel strategies based on your cluster setup and your model architecture.

 In this example, we use Alpa to serve the open-source OPT model, supporting all sizes ranging from 125M to 175B.
 Specifically, Alpa provides:

-* A backend to perform efficient model-parallel inference for the large OPT models.
+* A distributed backend to perform efficient model-parallel inference for the large OPT models.

-* A web frontend to collect and batch inference requests from users.
+* An web frontend to collect and batch inference requests from users.

 .. note::